Data scientists reveal roadblocks to digital transformation

-However, the work of data scientists has grown in importance with many organisations accelerating digital transformation projects by using technology to improve business operations.
+However, the work of data scientists has grown in importance with many organizations accelerating digital transformation projects by using technology to improve business operations.
 More than 90% of respondents indicated the importance of their work was the same or greater compared to before the pandemic.

-To delve deeper into the state of data science, the report assesses the impact of the pandemic, challenges faced, overall satisfaction with the analytics environment, and more.
-The research showed the pandemic upended standard business practices, shifting the assumptions and variables in models and predictive algorithms and causing a ripple effect of adaptations in processes, practices, and operating parameters.
+To delve deeper into the state of data science, the report assesses the impact of the pandemic, challenges faced, overall satisfaction with the analytics environment and more.
+The research showed the pandemic upended standard business practices, shifting the assumptions and variables in models and predictive algorithms and causing a ripple effect of adaptations in processes, practices and operating parameters.

 The survey also highlighted some specific skills gaps.
 Less than a third of the respondents reported having advanced or expert proficiency in program-heavy skills, such as cloud management and database administration.
 This is an issue given that use of cloud services is up significantly, with 94% saying they experienced the same or greater use of cloud since COVID-19 struck.

 “Linked to this, we found concerns around support for data science teams and a lack of talent, which has been an issue for some time with demand outstripping supply.
-Organisations must realise that investing in a team of data scientists with complementary skills could reap huge value for the business, so the cost of hiring needs to consider the return on that investment as we move to significantly more digital and AI-driven business processes.”
+Organizations must realize that investing in a team of data scientists with complementary skills could reap huge value for the business, so the cost of hiring needs to consider the return on that investment as we move to significantly more digital and AI-driven business processes.”

-When it comes to the challenges identified to ensure fair and unbiased decision-making, Dr Sally Eaves, an industry expert, said: “Data scientists can lend their expertise to craft working guidelines for data access, usage security, and broader issues, such as sustainability and data ethics and bias.
+When it comes to the challenges identified to ensure fair and unbiased decision making, Dr. Sally Eaves, an industry expert, said, “Data scientists can lend their expertise to craft working guidelines for data access, usage security, and broader issues, such as sustainability and data ethics and bias.”

 “Rather than sometimes hoping they are given appropriate, clean data and relying too much on the technology to drive fair outcomes, they can play an active role to put in place the right guidelines and checks at each stage of the analytical process to try and eliminate bias.
 Having a transparent and explainable flow from data to decision is obviously key to this.”